Self-consistent ladder D$\Gamma$A approach: Model and formalism

 As we illustrate in \cref{fig:flowchart} in a very abstract way, DMFT consists of two steps: First, one uses the $\mathbf{k}$-integrated Dyson equation (\ref{eq:dyson}) to obtain the local Green's function from the local ($\vect{k}$-independent) DMFT self-energy:

-Here, the chemical potential $\mu$ is chosen such that the system contains the desired number of electrons.
+Here, the integral over the crystal momentum $\vect{k}$ is taken over the first Brillouin zone (BZ) with volume ${V_\text{BZ}}=(2\pi)^d/V$ ($V$: unit cell volume; $d$: dimension).
+The chemical potential $\mu$ is chosen such that the system contains the desired number of electrons.
 In the second step one obtains a new local self-energy, which is in principle the sum of all self-energy diagrams built from the above propagator and the local interaction.
 These two steps can be iterated until convergence.

 In practice the second step is usually solved by introducing an auxiliary Anderson impurity model (AIM), since a direct summation of all diagrams is infeasible.
 For the AIM, on the other hand, it is possible to calculate correlation functions like the one-particle Green's function $g_l^\nu$ on the impurity numerically exactly.